2-year-old Ka'Zyiah, outside her home in Tenneessee, where families awoke to freezing temps during an unprecedented storm in Feburary 2021.

 Here, our emergency response experts share winter safety tips to help children stay safe, whether you're staying indoors or weighing the risks of outdoor winter activities.

-Here are 10 Tips to Protect Children in Cold Weather:
+Here are 10 Cold Weather Safety Tips to Protect Children:

 - Layer up!
 Bitter cold and snow can cause frostbite.
 Dress your child in several layers, and make sure their head, neck and hands are covered.
 Dress babies and young children in one more layer than an adult would wear.